corey-hammerton/puppet-metricbeat/README.md

 ### Beginning with metricbeat

-`metricbeat` requires the `modules` and `outputs` parameters to be declared, without which Puppet will exit with a failed run.
+Full `metricbeat` functionality cam be configured with the `modules` and `outputs` parameters declared.
+This module can run but the metricbeat agent on the nodes may not start their services without these parameters defined.

 ```puppet
 class{'metricbeat':